feilipu/NASCOM_BASIC_4.7/README.md

 # 32k Basic with integrated HexLoadr using LUT Multiply Module

 This ROM works with the most basic default version of the RC2014, with 32k of RAM.
-This is the ROM to choose if you want fast I/O from a standard RC2014, and you have installed a LUT (Multiply) module.
+This is the ROM to choose if you want fast I/O from a standard RC2014, and you have installed a LUT (Multiply) Module.

+# 32k Basic with integrated HexLoadr using AM9511A APU Module

+This ROM works with the most basic default version of the RC2014, with 32k of RAM.
+This is the ROM to choose if you want fast I/O from a standard RC2014, and you have installed an AM9511A APU Module.

 ==============================================================================